oletizi/avi-docs/src/site/mesos-service-engine-group-for-front-end-applications/index.md

 ---
-title: Mesos: Use of SE Groups based on Application Resource Needs
+title: Mesos&#58; Use of SE Groups based on Application Resource Needs
 layout: default
 ---
 For optimal performance, it is sometimes necessary to create different "types" of Avi Service Engines (SEs) with different resource allocations within a Mesos cluster.